-Please join us for a webinar on "Diet and Autism" with Dr. Susan Hyman, a developmental and behavioral pediatrician at University of Rochester, on Wednesday, July 25, from 12 to 1 p.m.
-EDT
+Dr. Susan Hyman, a developmental and behavioral pediatrician at University of Rochester, discussed "Diet and Autism" in this recorded webinar on July 25, 2018.

 Why are children and adults with autism more likely to be obese than other people?
 A new study sheds light on weight challenges for youth on the spectrum – and points to possible solutions.

 Most parents experience stress, but for those raising children with autism, everyday life often brings Stress with a capital S, from managing behavior and therapies to school problems.
 More than a few studies report that parents of children with autism experience more stress than other parents do.
 What can families do to cope?

 Children with autism spectrum disorder may have restrictive and ritualistic behaviors that affect their eating habits.
 Some of them limit what they eat, in some instances so severely that it results in nutritional deficiencies.